jonaspleyer/peace-of-posters/templates/pop-uni-fr-poster/main.typ

     #cite(<Lipton1991-qa>).
   ]

-  #sp.column-box(heading: "Fill space with a box", stretch-to-next: true)[
+  #pop.column-box(heading: "Fill space with a box", stretch-to-next: true)[
     Notice that this box would not fill the entire space up to the bottom of the page but we can stretch it such that it does so anyway.